Advik-B/Aseprite-Compiler/README.md

 Compile Aseprite on the user's computer.

 ## Why?
-Aseprite is a great tool, but the compiled binarys are not free.
+Aseprite is a great pixel art editor, but the compiled binarys are not free.

 Even if the binarys are not free, you can build your own version of Aseprite as it is open source.